Paris attacks: A year of grief, anger, change

 "I went to bed ... without knowing what was going on in the streets of Paris," he recalls.
 "I was woken up by a phone call in the middle of the night, from my eldest son, who knew that his sister was at the Bataclan."

+A year since the Paris attacks, the city is once again in mourning as it remembers the 130 people killed on that dark night in the city of lights.

-Lola, 29, had gone to a concert by US rock band the Eagles of Death Metal.
-Midway through the show, ISIS-linked gunmen opened fire on the audience and detonated suicide vests; 89 people were killed in the raid, one of a series of coordinated attacks across Paris that left 130 people dead.
+Salines' 29-year-old daughter, Lola, had gone to a concert at the Bataclan by US rock band the Eagles of Death Metal.
+Midway through the show, ISIS-linked gunmen opened fire on the audience and detonated suicide vests; 90 people were killed in the raid, one of a series of coordinated attacks across Paris.

 Unable to reach her, the family spent hours trying to find out what had happened to Lola, calling emergency help lines and hospitals, even the morgue, but nobody could tell them if she was alive.
 Then the worst news, delivered in the worst way: They discovered via social media that she had been killed.